h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 2. What is the prediction for point $(3, 1)$?
 3. What is the prediction for point $(7, 5)$?
 4. How does the ensemble decision boundary differ from individual tree boundaries?
+5. Calculate the area of the region where all three trees agree on the same class prediction

 **Note:** Follow each tree's decision path.
 Ensemble uses majority voting from all trees.